delusan/www.submarinecablemap.com/README.md

     $ git pull

-How did you make the Cable Map?
+How did you make the Submarine Cable Map?
 -------------------------------

 [TeleGeography](http://www.telegeography.com) draws the cable routes and plots the landing points with [Adobe Illustrator](http://www.adobe.com/products/illustrator.html).
 Using [Avenza's MAPublisher](http://www.avenza.com/mapublisher) plug-in, which works with Illustrator, two sets of data are exported as KML files: the cable routes (as MultiLineStrings) and landing points (as Points).
 These KML files are then parsed to create CSV files that are uploaded to Google Fusion Tables.